runfaj/react-nested-popper/README.md

     <td>outsideClickType</td>
     <td>'default'</td>
     <td>uncontrolled</td>
-    <td>'default' will close the top most open popper in a popper queue. 'group' will close all poppers in a given queue. 'all' will close all poppers in all queue groups.</td>
+    <td>'default' will close the top most open popper in a popper stack. 'group' will close all poppers in a given stack. 'all' will close all poppers in all stack groups.</td>
   </tr>
   <tr>
     <td>targetToggle</td>